-- 9.2.1 PSIs where a 'Never Event' has occurred or where a patient's death has been assessed by a clinician to have been more likely than not due to lapse in care, should be considered for a PSII.
-The IRGs will be led by the Learning from Death panel when assessing level of harm in which the patient has died. - 9.2.2 Where a PSI is recognised and mandatory onward referral is required to an appropriate investigating body, the PSOG may prescribed a PSII or other proportionate response to ensure learning is captures in timely manner. - 9.2.3 The IRG will be responsible for ensuring patient safety incidents falling outside of the PSIRPs priorities are allocated the most appropriate learning response lead.
+- 9.2.1.
+PSIs where a 'Never Event' has occurred or where a patient's death has been assessed by a clinician using a structure judgement review to have been avoidable (SJR outcome 1) due to lapse in care, should be considered for a PSII. - 9.2.2.
+Where a PSI is recognised and mandatory onward referral is required to an appropriate investigating body, the Trust should consider a PSII or other proportionate response to ensure learning is captured in timely manner. - 9.2.3.
+The IRG will be responsible for ensuring patient safety incidents falling outside of the PSIRPs priorities are allocated the most appropriate learning response lead.
 Competency and capacity should be considered whilst prioritising the considered and proportionate responses set out in the PSIRP.

-- 2.4 The IRG may recommend patient, family, and staff engagement.
-The Patient Safety Team should monitor 'open conversation' and 'Duty of Candour' compliance and report to the respective SCQG. - 9.2.5 The system IRG will use local intelligence and reporting to identify emerging themes and trends, highlighting to the SCQG. - 9.2.6 The system IRG will inform the Trust's executive led PSOG where commissioners are also members, once a PSII has been prescribed.
+- 9.2.4.
+The IRG may recommend patient, family, and staff engagement.
+The Patient Safety Team should monitor 'open conversation' and 'Duty of Candour' compliance and report to the respective SGG. - 9.2.5.
+The system IRG will use local intelligence and reporting to identify emerging themes and trends, highlighting to the SGG. - 9.2.6.
+The system IRG will inform the Trust's executive led PSOG where commissioners are also members, once a PSII has been prescribed.